openwisp/openwisp-controller/README.rst

         # Similar to organization_id_path but for the required subnet attribute
         subnet_path = 'subnet'

+        # An intermediate method through which you can specify conditions for provisions
+        @classmethod
+        def should_create_subnets_ips(cls, instance, **kwargs):
+            # Using "post_save" provision_signal, the rule should be only
+            # triggered when a new object is created.
+            return kwargs['created']

 After creating a class for your custom rule type, you will need to set `OPENWISP_CONTROLLER_SUBNET_DIVISION_TYPES <#openwisp-controller-subnet-division-types>`_